artela-network/artela-docs/docs/develop/core-concepts/asolc/index.md

 ![ASOLC](asolc.svg)

-In essence, the process involves these steps:
+The process unfolds through these steps:

-1. ASOLC processes the Solidity smart contract source file, identifying all expressions that access or modify storage.
+1. ASOLC scrutinizes the Solidity smart contract source file, pinpointing expressions that access or alter storage.
-2. It then generates additional Yul IR methods.
-These methods establish the connection between state variables and storage slots, utilizing extra opcodes provided by the Artela EVM.
+2. It generates supplementary Yul IR methods that forge links between state variables and storage slots, leveraging Artela EVM's extra opcodes.
-3. The generated IR is subsequently compiled into EVM bytecode, ready for deployment on the Artela EVM.
+3. The resulting IR is then compiled into EVM bytecode, poised for deployment on the Artela EVM.

-This added layer of information allows the Artela EVM to understand the links between storage slots and state variables.
-Consequently, it can trace the contract's state changes, enabling Aspect to query information using state variable names instead of dealing with hashed storage slots.
+This augmented information layer empowers the Artela EVM to decipher connections between storage slots and state variables.
+As a result, it can trace the contract's state changes, enabling Aspect to access information using state variable names, bypassing the complexity of hashed storage slots.

 ## SOLC or ASOLC?

 ### TLDR;

-- **Use SOLC if:**
+- **Opt for SOLC if:**
-    - Your dApp prioritizes extreme gas efficiency.
+  - Maximum gas efficiency is your dApp's top priority.
-    - Your dApp doesn't require state tracing, nor do you plan to use this feature in the future.
+  - Your dApp doesn't necessitate state tracing and you have no plans to integrate this feature.

-- **Use ASOLC if:**
+- **Choose ASOLC if:**
-    - Your dApp requires state tracing capabilities.
+  - State tracing capabilities are crucial for your dApp.
-    - You are prepared to trade some gas efficiency for enhanced security and functionality, particularly with state tracing in Aspect.
+  - You're willing to compromise a bit on gas efficiency for the sake of advanced security and functionalities, particularly state tracing in Aspect.

-It's important to note that ASOLC, due to its state tracing opcodes, produces slightly larger artifacts compared to legacy SOLC.
-This also results in marginally higher gas consumption.
+It's noteworthy that ASOLC, with its state tracing opcodes, tends to produce marginally bulkier artifacts than traditional SOLC, leading to slightly increased gas usage.

-Additionally, bear in mind that ASOLC artifacts are incompatible with legacy EVMs.
-Thus, if you plan to deploy your contract on Ethereum, it is necessary to compile it with the traditional SOLC.
+Moreover, it's crucial to remember that ASOLC artifacts aren't compatible with standard EVMs.
+Therefore, if your deployment destination is Ethereum, compiling with the conventional SOLC is a must.

 ## ASOLC Releases

-You can find the latest releases of ASOLC [here](https://github.com/artela-network/solidity/releases/tag/v0.8.21-atl).
-Select the version that matches your system (e.g., for macOS, download `macos.tar.gz`).
+Check out the latest ASOLC releases [here](https://github.com/artela-network/solidity/releases/tag/v0.8.21-atl).
+Choose the version that aligns with your system (e.g., for macOS, opt for `macos.tar.gz`).